JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     agp = "9.0.0"
     ```
 3. Remove this line from the `androidApp/build.gradle.kts` file, since [Kotlin support is built-in with AGP 9](https://developer.android.com/build/migrate-to-built-in-kotlin)
-   and the Kotlin Android plugin is no longer necessary:
+   and applying the Kotlin Android plugin is no longer necessary:

     ```kotlin
     alias(libs.plugins.kotlinAndroid)